Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Experimental setup

 \subsection{Implementation details}

 All models were implemented in PyTorch~\citep{paszke2019pytorch} and MONAI~\citep{cardoso2022monai}.
-All scans were intensity-normalized using the lung window (Hounsfield units (HU): $[-400, 400]$) and resampled to a uniform voxel spacing of $1~\text{mm}^3$.
+Our method operates on full 3D CT volumes at full resolution, resampled to a uniform isotropic voxel spacing of $1~\text{mm}^3$.
+All scans were clipped to the lung window (Hounsfield units (HU): $[-400, 400]$) and then intensity-normalized.
+During inference, the segmentation model processes the entire volume using sliding window inference ($128 \times 128 \times 128$ voxel patches with 50\% Gaussian overlap) to generate tumor segmentations.
+For OOD detection, every detected tumor seeds multiple tumor-anchored 3D ROIs ($128 \times 128 \times 128$ voxels each) around the predicted tumor areas; the OOD scores from these regions are combined to generate a scan-level prediction.

 \textbf{Segmentation.} Models were fine-tuned using cross-entropy and Dice loss with a batch size of 16 distributed across four NVIDIA GPUs, with an input size of 128 $\times$ 128 $\times$ 128 voxels.
-We used a learning rate of $2 \times 10^{-4}$ with linear warm-up (50 epochs) and cosine annealing over 1,000 epochs.
-Data augmentations included random flips, rotations, affine transformations, and illumination adjustments, consistent with~\cite{tang2022self,jiang2022self}.
-For inference on the full scan volume, we used a sliding window with 50\% Gaussian overlap to obtain the segmentations.
+We used AdamW optimizer~\citep{Loshchilov2017DecoupledWD} with a learning rate of $2 \times 10^{-4}$, linear warm-up (50 epochs), and cosine annealing over 1,000 epochs.
+Data augmentations included random flips, rotations, affine transformations, and illumination adjustments, consistent with~\citet{tang2022self,jiang2022self}.

-\textbf{OOD Detection.} Random forest classifiers employed 1,000 trees with a maximum depth of 20 and balanced class weights (using default scikit-learn hyperparameters).
+\textbf{OOD Detection.} Random forest classifiers used 1,000 trees with a maximum depth of 20 with default \textit{scikit-learn} hyperparameters.
+Performance remained stable across a broad range of hyperparameter settings, and this configuration was applied consistently across datasets without per-cohort tuning.
 We extracted deep feature representations from $n=4$ tumor-anchored 3D ROIs per scan for all ID and OOD datasets.
 All ROIs were used individually during training to increase training samples, and probabilities from all ROIs were averaged at the scan level as an ensemble for inference.
-For MaxSoftmax, MaxLogit, and energy, scan-level scores were obtained by mean-aggregating tumor (positive class) predictions across all voxels using the corresponding metric.
+For MaxSoftmax, MaxLogit, and energy, scan-level scores were obtained by mean-aggregating tumor (i.e. positive class) predictions across all voxels using the corresponding metric.